Welcome, Virginia Volunteers!

 - Not able to get out into the field?
 Consider making a donation.
 Our field staff cover a lot of miles monitoring, stewarding, and restoring lands throughout Virginia.
 We are in need of replacements for trucks that have reached the end of their roads.
 View our wish list.

 Get outdoors and help restore habitat, monitor rare species, maintain trails and more.

 Unique, ongoing opportunities to volunteer at our regional programs and field offices.

 Sign up to be a Volunteer Preserve Visitation Committee Member.
 Be our eyes, ears and muscles in the field!
 Help us monitor and maintain preserves throughout the state.

 Be a part of the largest seagrass restoration project in the world!
 Volunteer snorkelers needed from late May to early June to help collect eelgrass seeds.

 Click on the image above to watch a video of our volunteers in action.

-Download the Spring 2013 issue of Let's JIVE (pdf), our volunteer newsletter.
+Download the Fall 2013 issue of Let's JIVE (pdf), our volunteer newsletter.
 Read past issues in our Newsletter Archive.
-To receive the volunteer newsletter, e-mail Jennifer Dalke at email@example.com.
+To receive the volunteer newsletter, e-mail Jennifer Dalke at firstname.lastname@example.org.